RedHat-Israel/ROSE/docs/course_materials/exercises/01_Linux/homework_2.md

 Please save your answers in linux2.txt file.

-In this exercise, you will use these commands: tree, cp, mv, head, tail, diff, clear, man, cat and, wc.
+In this exercise, you will use these commands: tree, cp, mv, vim, touch, head, tail, diff, clear, man, cat and, wc.

  1. Create a new directory named **hw2** in your home folder